 6. Strengthen your brand visibility in China

-Finally, wouldn’t it simply be amazing, if potential Daigou or distributors reach out to you, because your product presentation and concept are so appealing for the Chinese market and they found you easily?
+Finally, wouldn’t it simply be amazing, if potential Daigou or distributors reach out to you because your product presentation and concept are so appealing to the Chinese market and they found you easily?

 That’s exactly right! 🙂 So, by optimizing your brand presentation (website, social media, Q&A forums, etc.) you will create demand and interest, and make doing business with Chinese partners easier.

 If you’re not sure where to start, a China expert like Tenba Group is here to show you how.

 Make sure to do your due diligence before proceeding with any business collaboration.
 As this market is highly sought-after, there are also dishonest people posing as serious business partners.

 Ideally, you have a Chinese-speaking person on your team and/or an expert on the Chinese market and business culture to contact your potential partners.

 Your due diligence should include a background check.
 This can be in the form of online research and verification of the references which your potential partner provided you with.